Somebody Told Me: Critical reception

 Michael Paoletta of Billboard praised the remixes done by, respectively, Josh Harris and King Unique for "maintaining the original song's integrity" but recommended readers to buy the album, Hot Fuss, rather than the single.

 In 2020, Paste ranked the song number six on their list of the 20 greatest Killers songs, and in 2021, American Songwriter ranked the song number three on their list of the 10 greatest Killers songs.

 Music video

 The music video for "Somebody Told Me", was filmed in February 2004 in California, and was directed by Brett Simon.
-It shows the Killers performing their song in the moonlight of a desert location, with a giant LED screen displaying rolling, and flashing images of their logo, as well as an alternate version of the video shot during the day.
+It shows the Killers performing their song in the moonlight of a desert location, with a giant LED screen displaying scrolling characters and flashing images of their logo, as well as an alternate version of the video shot during the day.
 The imagery in the video pays homage to that of "Crystal" by English alternative dance group New Order; the Killers named themselves after the fictitious band performing in the New Order video.